ApexMine/ApexMine/README.md

-Hello, welcome to the ApexMine GitHub page
+This is the ApexMine server page, where we share our knowledge with others. page